London Rubbish Tip

 Some HWRCs have started to introduce a booking system to reduce queues but generally, the quietest time to visit a civic amenity site is early morning/late afternoon on a weekday.
 Weekends are usually the most hectic, so unless you have time to kill and don’t mind sitting in queues – avoid!

-9. Identification - do I need to bring identification?
+9. Identification - do I need to bring ID to a London tip?

 It’s important to know if your local household recycling centre needs you to bring proof of identification otherwise you may be turned away if you don’t have it.
 Seven London rubbish tips require some form of identification, these are: